-They may be small animals, but hedgehogs actually require a lot of room to explore with plenty activities to keep them occupied.
+They may be small animals, but hedgehogs actually need plenty of room to keep them occupied in their pet cage.

-Hedgehogs need a minimum of 2.5 to 3 square feet of cage space to explore.
-You can purchase larger cages from the pet store, but you can also build your own.
+Hedgehogs need a minimum of 2.5 to 3 square feet of floor space to explore.
+You can purchase larger wire cages from the pet store, but you can also build your own.
 You could also use a guinea pig cage or rabbit cage since they can accommodate most small pets.

 You actually don't need a new cage.
-Many hedgehog owners choose to use a large tub or container rather than a store-bought cage.
+Many hedgehog owners choose to use a large tub or storage container rather than a store-bought small animal cage.
 They may not be as pretty, but you get more space for your money.
 Just make sure there's enough room for all the hedgehog essentials!

 There are many different options when it comes to small animal bedding, and most of them are fine for hedgehogs to use.
 Whether you choose wood chips or a recycled newspaper-based bedding is up to personal preference.